cookies-xor-cream/HugoTest/content/posts/poetry/wip/shes_not_afraid_of_dying_for_she_was_meant_to_die_yesterday.md

 ---
 tags: ['TODO']
-title: 'She's Not Afraid Of Dying For She Was Meant To Die Yesterday'
+title: "She's Not Afraid Of Dying For She Was Meant To Die Yesterday"
 date: 2023-10-02
 ---